 - Designers know about spacing, what fonts and hues go together and what effect these combinations have on readers.

 - They will make sure your design doesn’t look like 2009 called and wants its logo back.

 - They have expensive software that can make sure your logo looks great at any size and on any device.

 - They have studied graphic design.
 They may have even attended university or gone on courses… they know their stuff.
 You expect people to hire you for your skills and area of expertise… this is theirs.

 When creating this website I looked around at various free online design software but frankly, the logos looked cheap and I’ve seen enough shonky self-designed logos to know the impression that gives.

-No, I wanted a professional-looking website so I looked professional and would be hired by professional business owners…
+I wanted a professional-looking website so I looked professional and would be hired by professional business owners…